iridiumops/overview/parts/readme.md

 Standard bracket filter, controls what is visible in space.

 ### / Brackets: Combat (+drones)
 Variation with drones and fighters.
 In many situations such as large scale fights, drones are irrelevant and their rendering can significantly hinder performance.
-However in smaller engagements drones can play crucial role and thus their visibility in space is needed.
+However in smaller engagements drones can play a crucial role and thus their visibility in space is needed.

 ### / Brackets: Combat (-wrecks)
 Variation without wrecks.
 While wrecks are typically useful to display in PVE situations and can be used as tactical warp-in points in PVP engagements, in larger quantities they can be seen as distracting clutter.
 Users of the CTRL+Drag&Select feature might prefer this bracket filter to avoid targeting wrecks when using it.